shelbyreese47/BuildAMinion/README.md

 ![image](https://media.git.generalassemb.ly/user/37826/files/f86aab80-05e6-11ec-956e-63f6ee28e630)

-**Unsolved problems or major hurdles you had to overcome**
+**Unsolved problems or major hurdles**

 ***Major Hurdles***
 - How to use flexbox to style the page how I wanted it
-- How to solve discrepancies in the branches
+- How to resolve discrepancies in the branches
--

 ***Unsolved Problems***
 - Mobile compatability!
 My game will look great on one phone, but awful on a different phone!